Graphs in the 3--sphere with maximum symmetry

 \begin{proposition} (Proposition 4.7 of \cite{WWZ} and its proof, also refer proof of Theorem \ref{max-OR} for the ``Moreover'' part) $E_g(-,-)$ are given as below: { }

-Moreover for each $g$, $E_g(-,-)$ is realized (in the orbifold level) by a singular edge/dashed arc $\gamma$ of a 3-orbifold $\mathcal{O}_N$ shown as (a) or (b) in Figure 8, where a ``reflection'' of $\mathcal{O}_N$ fixes $\gamma$.
+Moreover for each $g$, $E_g(-,-)$ is realized (in the orbifold level) by a singular edge/dashed arc $\gamma$ of a 3-orbifold $\mathcal{O}_N$ shown as (a) or (b) in Figure 8, where a ``reflection'' of $\mathcal{O}_N$ fixes $\gamma$ (in (a), the fixed-point set of the reflection is the plane of the paper and in (b), the fixed-point set of the reflection is the indicated plane).
 We omit the labels here for convenience.

 \end{proposition}

 Similar to Proposition \ref{SO(4)}, we have the following. \begin{proposition} Suppose $G\subset O(4)$ acts on $(S^3, \Gamma)$, $g\in G$ is not the identity of $G$ and its action on $\Gamma$ is the identity.
 Then $g$ must be a reflection about a geodesic 2-sphere $S^2$ in $S^3$, and $\Gamma\subset S^2$. \end{proposition}